jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 	Host           string     `env:"HOST,required"`
 	Port           string     `env:"PORT,required"`
 	LogLevel       slog.Level `env:"LOG_LEVEL,required"`
+	ShutdownTimout int        `env:"SHUTDOWN_TIMEOUT,required"`
 }
 ```

 Note how we use struct tags to define the environment variable name and whether it is required for each field on the struct.

 Now, add the following function to the file below the `Configuration` struct: